ashita03/Social_Media_Analysis/README.md

-# Social Media Analysis: Exploring Students' Addiction to Social Media
+# Social Media Analysis: Exploring Students' Weekly Usage

 ## About the Data
 The dataset contains data obtained from students regarding their weekly usage of social media.
 Subsequently, the data has been consolidated into a single row through averaging.